Rafi993/shame/README.md

 ## Shame
-Some times due to urgency you may have added some fix to your code that you are not proud of and may want to remove it.
+Some times due to urgency you may have added some fix to your code that you are not proud of and want to remove it.
 Mark the shameful portion of your code as

 ````
 // @shame This is a function that does something shameful remove it later